james8631/COSC-310-Project/README.md

 # CafeKeeper
-A inventory management program.
+An inventory management program.

 ## Add and remove items
 The program utilizes a file base data storage.
-All items are written into a text file when closing, and then retrived at startup.
+All items are written into a text file when closing, and then retrieved at startup.

 ## GUI
 The program displays the list of items in graphical user interface instead of command line.